FengLiqiong/jca-api/CONTRIBUTING.md

-# Contributing to Jakarta&trade; Connectors
+# Contributing to Jakarta Connectors

 Thanks for your interest in this project.